 He died for the chambermaid of Fyvie, O.

-“Peggy-O” (Traditional).
-Performed by the David Nelson Band at Dead on the Creek (Uncle John’s Camp), Willits, CA, 8/14/2005.
+“Peggy-O” (Traditional) is performed by the David Nelson Band at Dead on the Creek (Uncle John’s Camp), Willits, CA, 8/14/2005.
 David Nelson (guitar, lead vocal), Barry Sless (pedal steel guitar), and Vince Littleton (drums), with Pete Sears (bass) and TBone Tony Bove (harmonica).
 Recording by Dan Ward (house mix Howard Danchik).

 Lyrics: